-Except as expressly provided by this code, the university may set deadlines related to the investigation and hearing process.
+Except as expressly provided by this code of student conduct, the university may set deadlines related to the investigation and hearing process.
 Absent extraordinary circumstances, respondents must submit all witness names and evidence for submission at least two business days prior to a scheduled hearing.